What Is a Letterhead?

 3. Select the Right Colors and Fonts

 A study from Loyola University in Chicago reveals that colors increase brand recognition by 80%.
 Selecting the right colors and fonts is the key to a beautifully designed letterhead.
 Choose a color scheme that would look modern and would best represent your company.
-Keep in mind that a letterhead is a brief introduction of your business which is why it should elicit a good impression to the reader.
+Keep in mind that a letterhead is a brief introduction to your business, which is why it should elicit a good impression on the reader.
 In selecting fonts, make sure that it is legible in both print and digital media.
 Remember to keep it simple yet visually attractive.